UNdot33K/ScriptKiddie_AV/README.md

 My project started while i was studying IT Security, i was in search of a simple FIM/RIM that meets my needs.
-Unfortunately, most of the programs i found either lacked the features i needed or were too complex and geared towards business purposes.
+Unfortunately, most of the programs i found, either lacked the features i needed, or were too complex and geared towards business purposes.
 That's why i decided to create my own.
 Now, i want to share it on GitHub so that others can benefit from its functions.

 If anyone wants to take the project to the next level, they are welcome to do so.
-It's a collaborative effort and it might be a good  'foundation', for something better.
+It's a collaborative effort and maybe a good  'foundation', for something better.